hemanth8056/ma-reduce-HemanthReddy/README.md

 # ma-reduce-HemanthReddy
-this is to practice map
+# This is to practice map